-However there has been considerable misinformation and speculation on this topic published on the internet by various persons and this is just the beginning of the part of the story where politics and frauds apparantly overtook the science.
+However there has been considerable misinformation and speculation on this topic published on the internet by various persons and it is therefore appropriate to publish this author's recent findings in this regard.

 By way of example, in a post dated: Sat, 3 Feb 2001 11:20:02 +1100 on australianherps@yahoogroups.com John Weigel claimed to have inspected large numbers of "King Brown Snakes" in Museums and found lots of Pailsus pailsei/Cannia weigeli from the top end of the Northern Territory, going on to state that it was a common species.
 Weigel even asserted that the type specimen of "Pseudechis australis" was in fact a Pailsus pailsei/Cannia weigeli.